kaczla/list-lm/data/readme/utils_links.md

 - [torchegranate](https://github.com/jmschrei/torchegranate) - Fast, flexible and easy to use probabilistic modelling with PyTorch.
 - [torchtune](https://github.com/pytorch/torchtune) - torchtune is a PyTorch-native library for easily authoring, fine-tuning and experimenting with LLMs.
 - [Training BERT with Compute/Time (Academic) Budget](https://github.com/IntelLabs/academic-budget-bert) - Repository contains scripts for pre-training and finetuning BERT-like models with limited time and compute budget.
+- [Transformer Debugger](https://github.com/openai/transformer-debugger) - Transformer Debugger (TDB) is a tool developed by OpenAI's Superalignment team with the goal of supporting investigations into specific behaviors of small language models.
+The tool combines automated interpretability techniques with sparse autoencoders.
 - [transformer-deploy](https://github.com/ELS-RD/transformer-deploy) - Efficient, scalable and enterprise-grade CPU/GPU inference server for Hugging Face transformer models.
 - [tsai](https://github.com/timeseriesAI/tsai) - tsai is an open-source deep learning package built on top of Pytorch & fastai focused on state-of-the-art techniques for time series tasks like classification, regression, forecasting, imputation.
 - [UpTrain](https://github.com/uptrain-ai/uptrain) - UpTrain is an open-source, data-secure tool for ML practitioners to observe and refine their ML models by monitoring their performance, checking for (data) distribution shifts, and collecting edge cases to retrain them upon.